Research of DFG Center member Christian Bentz featured in the Frankfurter Allgemeine. Link to the article: https://www.faz.net/-in2-9nvku

-Dr. Phillip Endicott is researcher at the Natural History Museum of France in Paris and is a visiting fellow at the DFG Center for the Spring of 2017.
+Dr. Phillip Endicott is researcher at the Natural History Museum of France in Paris and was a visiting fellow at the DFG Center for the Spring of 2017.
 His wide educational background in Anthropology and Archaeology and his focus on Island Southeast Asia and Oceania gives a good fit with research interests at the DFG Center.
 Since writing a thesis on the symbolism of canoes and Polynesian voyaging during his MA in the Anthropology of Art, Dr. Endicott has maintained a strong interest in the Austronesian speaking world and is currently engaged in projects looking at Taiwan, the Philippines, eastern Polynesia and sea nomads of Myanmar.
-During his stay in Tübingen, Phillip will be working with Gerhard Jäger, Hugo Reyes-Centeno, and Christian Bentz on comparison of genetic, linguistic, and morphological measures of diversity in the peoples of Oceania and Island Southeast Asia.
+During his stay in Tübingen, Phillip worked with Gerhard Jäger, Hugo Reyes-Centeno, and Christian Bentz on comparison of genetic, linguistic, and morphological measures of diversity in the peoples of Oceania and Island Southeast Asia.

 |2003 - 2008||D.Phil., Magdalen College, University of Oxford|